hydra3333/vapoursynth-Deblock4/dev_documentation/AI_Charter_and_Invariants_Card_v1_2.md

           here: B3 forbids literal radii and derived values outright.

 C-STY-05  Explicit over clever.
 This code will be read by memoryless sessions
-          that cannot infer intent from history.
+          and humans who may not or cannot infer intent from history.

 C-STY-06  Public API names state their actual effect.
 Inherited names are not
           preserved for familiarity when they mislead.